code2dipi/bysykkel-rest-api/README.md

 # bysykkel-rest-api
-- The purpose of this API is to consume Real-time-information of Bycycle information from https://oslobysykkel.no/apne-data/sanntid.
+- This API will integrate Real-time-information of Bycycle from https://oslobysykkel.no/apne-data/sanntid.
 - The API will consume service from https://gbfs.urbansharing.com/oslobysykkel.no/station_information.json and https://gbfs.urbansharing.com/oslobysykkel.no/station_status.json

 - Three endpoints has been created in this application: